~Gabe Gabler 1930 (Cubs 1958)

 Grimm was acquired in the trade that sent Matt Garza to the Texas Rangers.
 It turned out to be a great trade for the Cubs because they also got 3B Mike Olt, RP Neil Ramirez, and highly regarded prospect C.J.
 Edwards in the deal.
-Grimm has been a solid reliever for the Cubs after having a rougher go of it as a starter for Texas.
+Grimm has been a fairly solid (if inconsistent) reliever for the Cubs after having a rougher go of it as a starter for Texas.
 He also helps out the Cubs by being the official designated “Catcher of the First Pitch”.
 The Cubs released him during spring training in 2018.

 ~Greg Gross 1952 (Cubs 1977-1978)